marinaEni/Classify_Cry_Scream_Speech_Autsim/README.md

 2. `./recs_lists`: includes .yaml file/s of list of recordings used in the process: `recs_list_filename.yaml`.
 3. `./recordings`: .wav files (16kHz) of the recordings.

-•	`./codebooks`: include a txt file with the features configurations codebook.
+•	`./codebooks`: include a txt file with the features configuration codebook.
 Each new configuration receives a name: "config_<date today>_<time now>"

 •	`./results`: includes:
 1. `./models`: the trained models for each fold.
 For example: